-19.1 Project Quality Assurance Plan Control
+19.1 Quality Assurance Project Plan Control

 Distribution and control of this QAPjP shall be performed in accordance with the SBMS subject area, "Publishing Scientific and Technical Information" (PNNL 2007d).
-Modifications to this QAPjP shall be made either by revision or by issuing an Interim Change Notice (ICN).
-See Figure 19.1 for the ICN form and instructions.
-This plan will be revised after four ICNs or a major change in project scope or requirements.
+Modifications to this plan shall be made either by revision or by issuing an Interim Change Notice (ICN).
+(See Figure 19.1 for the ICN form and instructions.)
+This plan will be revised after four ICNs, or a major change in project scope or requirements.
 Any PNNL staff member may request a change to this QAPjP by submitting the requested change in writing to the Project Manager and Quality Engineer.
 All reviewers listed on the signature page and affected by the change will approve the revision.
-The ICN will be placed in front of the signature page, and the individual pages will be inserted, or the necessary correction will be lined out and the correction added with the appropriate initials and date.
-The QAPjP will be reviewed at least annually unless a different review cycle is documented.
+The ICN will be placed in front of the signature page and the individual pages will be replaced, or the necessary correction will be lined out with the correction added with the appropriate initials and date.
+The QAPjP will be reviewed at least every 2 years.